Introduction to mv command in Linux

 Example #6 – File movement in the destination path that does not exist.

-mv * will help in the movement of all files to a new location. mv -u command will help in moving files or dir to the new location which were not existing and not updated/changed as well.
+mv * will help move all files to a new location. mv -u command will enable move files or dir to the new location that were not existing or updated/changed.

-The below command will move only the File2 and File2 from app to app1, as the File1 file already present in app1, so it will move.
+The below command will move only File2 and File2 from app to app1, as the File1 file is already present in app1, so it will move.

 Command: